 "Retirement" for purposes of our long-term incentive awards, including stock option grants and restricted stock awards, generally means the termination of employment and other business relationships, other than for cause, when the sum of the following equals or exceeds 70 years: (i) the number of full months (converted to years) of employment and other business relationships with the Company and any predecessor company (must be at least 120 months) and (ii) the employee's age on the date of termination (must be at least 50 years old).
 To qualify for retirement, the employee must also give six months' prior written notice to the Company of his intention to retire and enter into a one year non-solicitation and non-competition agreement.
-The Compensation Committee believes that this definition of retirement, and Mr. McLaughlin will meet that requirement in June 2014.
+The Compensation Committee believes that this definition of retirement is appropriate and rewards long-term contributions of employees to the Company.
+Messrs.
+Naughton, Sargeant and Horey currently meet the 70 years age/service requirement, and Mr. McLaughlin will meet that requirement in June 2014.
 Mr. Blair, who retired as an officer on December 31, 2012, and will retire as a director at the Annual Meeting, also meets that requirement.
 The Compensation Committee believes that there is a retentive element to long-term incentive awards even for those officers who are eligible to benefit from accelerated vesting upon retirement.
 For example, in the case of stock options, retirement would trigger a 12-month period during which options must be exercised or forfeited.
 Continuing to have an employment or other business relationship with the Company, by contrast, would allow the officer to exercise an option at any time between the vesting of the option and the expiration of the original ten-year term of the option.
 In addition, there is a disincentive to retire in that a one-year non-competition agreement would apply that restricts the officer's ability to work for any of the Company's competitors.